chef-boneyard/chef-fundamentals/slides/adding-cookbooks/01_slide.md

 # Order Matters

-We’ll put apt before fail2ban to make sure the package cache is updated.
+We'll put apt before fail2ban to make sure the package cache is updated.

 The default action in the fail2ban package resource is upgrade, so apt